gattmuilloty/Wikipedia-References-Tool/README.md

 ![](images/ss5.jpg)

+For a demonstration of how to prepare the environment and run the program, you can watch the [YouTube video](https://www.youtube.com/watch?v=gQcfLhRnTQE) that corresponds to this README file.

 <!-- ## Examples

 In the `exports` folder, you'll be able to find some previous CSV files from testing the tool.